Fazestar01/Avocado-Exports-from-Kenya/README.md

 **Angle Used**
 The point was to explore the agriculture world and what is happening in the world of produce.
 Knowing of a client, Globalwema, that is currently exporting avocados from Kenya and having an insight of the current situation and somewhat struggles they are facing in the agriculture world is a key point on this project.
-Currently Kenya is projected to grow year by year in avocaods as it is now becoming the top exporters for avocados in Africa, almost surpassing South- Africa, which have been the top exporters for avocados from Afrca in the last 15 years.
+Currently Kenya is projected to grow year by year in avocados as it is now becoming the top exporters for avocados in Africa, almost surpassing South- Africa, which have been the top exporters for avocados from Africa in the last 15 years.
 So it only seemed right to get in front of that and support Globalwema to the growing market of avocados.

 I then used a dataset website under the world bank where I found insights on the 2023 avocado reports and data.